101 Unhealthiest Habits on the Planet

 The days when coffee was considered a vice are long gone.
 In fact, drinking coffee is one of the most virtuous things you can do for your health.
 Java is packed with antioxidants, which protect your heart and liver and guard against diabetes and cancer.
 "Moderate coffee consumption (three to four cups per day) has been linked with longer lifespan," says Robert H. Shmerling, MD, faculty editor of Harvard Health Publishing.
 "In fact, a November 2015 study in Circulation found that coffee consumption was associated with an 8% to 15% reduction in the risk of death, with larger reductions among those with higher coffee consumption."

-Recommendation: Enjoy coffee in moderation without guilt.
+The Remedy Rx: Enjoy coffee in moderation without guilt.
 (But if you don't care for it, or you've been advised to avoid caffeine, don't force yourself; you can get antioxidants by eating plenty of fruits and vegetables.)

 You're Not Getting Enough Sleep